Nolan Jones Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff paces the league.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.

-- The Twins' 3.87 team ERA ranks sixth among all MLB pitching staffs.
+- The Twins have a 3.88 team ERA that ranks sixth among all MLB pitching staffs.

-- Twins pitchers combine to rank 14th in baseball in home runs surrendered (189 total, 1.2 per game).
+- Twins pitchers combine to surrender 192 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Pagan starts for the first time this season for the Twins.

-- The 32-year-old righty pitched in relief in his most recent outing this season, one of 65 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.